rokath/trice/docs/CommandLineExamples.md

 ### `trice h|help [-c|config cfilename] [-i|idlist idfilename`

-Display help and locations of config files named *trice.conf* and all list files *til.json* occurences in top down config search.
+Display help and locations of config files named *trice.conf* and all list files *til.json* occurrences in top down config search.
 If *-c* and|or *-l* is specified, the appropriate filenames are used instead.

 - The `-config` option is not implemented yet.
 - The `-idlist` option is not implemented yet.